-Student Accessibility Services is committed to providing an equitable testing environment for students.
-Exam accommodations may include but are not limited to the following:
+Student Accessibility Services (SAS) is committed to providing an equitable testing environment for students.
+Exam accommodations may include, but are not limited to, the following:

-- Accessible formats (e.g. Word Doc, large print, braille)
+- Accessible Versions (e.g., Word document, large print, Braille)

 - Reader and/or Scribe

-Below are the two actions you and your instructors must take after you, the student, have been approved for testing accommodations and prior to your first exam.
+Below are the four actions you and your instructors must complete for you, the student, to utilize your exam accommodation(s) within your courses:

-Step 2.
-Instructors should email the Exam Accommodation Request form ‘pdf. to email@example.com.
-Or your instructors may have you, the student, hand carry the form to exam services.
+Step 3.
+If your quiz/exam will be proctored by Exam Services, your instructor will need to complete and submit the Exam Accommodation Request Form to Exam Services.
+Instructors should email the Exam Accommodation Request Form to firstname.lastname@example.org.
+Your instructors may have you, the student, hand carry the form to Exam Services.

-Students who require additional time for processing, or who use other exam accommodations that would take more time (e.g., reader or scribe) may be eligible for extended time for testing.
+Students who require additional time for processing, or who utilize other exam accommodations which would take more time (e.g., reader/scribe, assistive technology) may be eligible for extended time for testing.

-Readers are instructed and trained to read only what is on the printed page.
+Readers are provided through SAS and are trained to read only what is on the printed page.
 Readers cannot be asked to and/or will not clarify or reword statements.
-Readers can be asked to repeat information written on the exam.
-Readers will adjust their reading tone, rate, etc. in order to accommodate the student.
-Students approved for this accommodation will take their exam at Exam Services.
-Students should try to make requests for readers and/or scribes at least one week prior to a scheduled exam.
+Readers can be asked to repeat information written on the exam and adjust their reading tone, rate, etc., in order to accommodate the student.
+Students approved for this accommodation will take their quiz/exam at Exam Services.